untitled-alvin/x-packages/universal_datastores/PRPs/universal_datastore_prp.md

   - **Feature Name:** Universal Datastore Dart Package

-  - **Objective:** To create a robust, reusable, and easily manageable Dart package (`universal_datastore`) for generating and consuming mock data using Isar, accelerating frontend development and improving testability.
+  - **Objective:** To create a robust, reusable, and easily manageable Dart package (`universal_datastore`) for generating and consuming mock data using Drift, accelerating frontend development and improving testability.

   - **Why:** This package solves the problem of UI development being blocked by unavailable backend APIs by providing a stable, controllable, and fast local data source.
 It enhances testability by offering consistent data for unit and integration tests and improves development flexibility by allowing easy simulation of various data states.